jfminatchy/tasky/README.md

 ### AI / MCP Integration

 Tasky exposes a specific set of commands and a protocol via MCP at the configured `serverUrl` (default `http://localhost:6123/mcp`), allowing AI agents to manage the tasks defined in `tasky-tasks.json`.
 This is where the real power of Tasky shines for Vibe Coding workflows involving AI assistance.

+### Future Enhancements ✨

+Tasky is actively being developed, and here are some features planned for future releases:

+* 🌍 **Internationalization (i18n):** Add support for multiple languages to make Tasky accessible to a wider audience.
+* ⚙️ **Configurable MCP Server Address:** While the server URL is already configurable, we plan to refine and potentially expand configuration options related to the MCP connection.
+* 🚦 **MCP Server Status & Control:** Integrate UI elements into the sidebar to display the status of the connected MCP server and provide controls to start, stop, or restart the server directly from the extension.

 <!--
 ### Screenshots